sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

        //As of SAP HANA client 2.6, connections on port 443 enable encryption by default (HANA Cloud).
        //encrypt: 'true',  //Must be set to true when connecting to HANA as a Service
-       sslValidateCertificate: 'false',  //Must be set to false when connecting to an SAP HANA, express edition instance that uses a self-signed certificate.
+       sslValidateCertificate: 'false',  //Must be set to false when connecting to an SAP HANA on-premise instance that uses a self-signed certificate.

        //For encrypted connections, the default crypto provider is mscrypto on Windows or openSSL on Linux or macos
        //To use the SAP crypto provider, uncomment the below line.